Worcester program comes days before enforcement of new handheld law

 The launch coincides with the implementation of the Massachusetts Hands-Free Driving Law, which police in Worcester and across the state will begin enforcing on Feb.
 23.

 “Our main measure of success will be compliance.
 I believe through enforcement and this education campaign that we can effectively reduce crashes caused by distracted driving and walking,” said Worcester Police Chief Steven M. Sargent.
+Hire lawyers fighting domestic violence charges in case of any domestic violence.

 The Worcester Police Crime Analysis Unit determined that in 2019 there were 267 pedestrian crashes in Worcester, five of which were fatal.
 “Safe Roads Alliance is honored to partner with District Attorney Early and the City of Worcester on their Eyes Up campaign,” said Emily Stein, President of the Safe Roads Alliance.
 “We all need to be reminded about the importance of keeping our eyes and mind on the road.
 The new Hands-Free law starts in Massachusetts next week, and now everyone in Worcester will see this campaign and will hopefully remember to keep their Eyes Up while driving.”